DAG Scheduling in the BSP Model: Comparison to other models

-We discuss a few further properties of the models.
-Firstly, while all cells in the first column of the table seem identical, even this classical setting becomes more interesting if we have work weights.
+Finally, we discuss a few further properties of the models; while these can be proven with rather simple constructions, they still provide some valuable insight.
+Firstly, we note that while all cells in the first column of Table \ref{tab:tax2} seem identical, in case of weighted DAGs, synchronization can in fact make a significant difference even in this classical model.
+Secondly, we briefly analyze how duplication affects the different models in the taxonomy.

-\begin{proposition} In classical scheduling with work weights, barrier synchronization can increase the optimum cost. \end{proposition} \begin{proof} Consider the weighted DAG in Figure~\ref{fig:classWW} with $P\!=\!3$ processors; this can easily be scheduled in $5$ timesteps in the classical setting.
-However, when barrier synchronization is required, the same DAG will have an optimal makespan of $6$ in classical scheduling: since no communication is allowed while the task of weight $3$ is being processed, it is not possible use the other two processors to parallelize the upper branch of the DAG. \end{proof}

-The same construction idea can also be generalized to show a factor $2$ difference between the optimum costs.
-Hence in case of weighted DAGs, barrier synchronization can make a significant difference even in the classical model.

-Another natural question is the role of duplication in this taxonomy: in which of these models can it reduce the optimum cost?
+\begin{proposition} In classical scheduling with work weights, barrier synchronization can increase the optimum cost (by a factor $(2_{\!}-_{\!}\varepsilon)$ for any $\varepsilon _{\!}>_{\!}0$). \end{proposition}